SkylineCommunications/dataminer-docs-connectors/connector/doc/CPI_KHPA_Gen_IV_Series_MITEC_Controller_Version.md

 - Printable ASCII as header and ending bytes.
 STX/ETX not yet supported.
 - Checksum as check byte.
 Longitudinal parity not yet supported.

-The parameter "RF Limits" does not represent the actual value because it is not possible to retrieve this from the device.
+The parameter "RF Limits" does not represent the actual value, because it is not possible to retrieve this from the device.
 The value is determined by the last RF Limits set command executed by a DataMiner user.